-The bright side of a one- to two-hour commute: podcasts that I now bundle into my design podcast listening post.
+The bright side of a one- to two-hour commute: I now bundle a set of podcasts on modern design to my commute and learn an incredible amount to and from work.

-Lagging far behind in my digital adoption is the podcast.
-Perhaps my hesitance was the preferred immediacy of reading, clicking, and browsing that has delayed my entry into the podcast community, but reality podcasts are very distant from blog, Twitter, LinkedIn, and other community of interest engagement to share, learn, collaborate.
+Until recently my digital community of interest did not include podcasts.
+Perhaps my hesitance was the preferred immediacy of reading, clicking, and browsing that has delayed my entry into the podcast community, but reality podcasts are very distant from blogs, Twitter, LinkedIn, and other community of interest engagement to share, learn, collaborate.

-That has changed with my new commuting, see: driving, habits.
+That has changed with new commuting, habits: see drive time.

 Design in Context